 Do all pickers need to wear a mask?

 Yes.
 We’re all in this together.
 It’s really difficult to ensure 100% social distancing, because so many people are coming to the farm.
 Accordingly, we are asking that everyone wear a mask.
-We understand that this might not be possible for some younger pickers, older pickers or those with medical conditions, and therefore we will not be insisting in such cases.
+We understand that this might not be possible for some younger pickers 2 and under, and therefore we will not be insisting in such cases.

 Why does everyone age 6-96 need to purchase a basket to go picking?